 \section{Bulk $\mathbf {K_2CoS_2}$}

 Bulk K$_2$CoS$_2$ is a ternary chalcogenide that crystallizes in the orthorhombic space group $Ibam$ (No. 72).
-The crystal structure is layered in which individual K$_2$CoS$_2$ layers are extended in the $xy$ plane (see Fig.~\ref{fig1}(a)).
-These 2D K$_2$CoS$_2$ layers are held together by weak van Waals forces along the vertical ($z$) direction, forming the 3D bulk structure.
-Magnetism originates from Co atoms which form an edge shared tetrahedral arrangement as seen in Fig.~\ref{fig1}(a).
-We find that Co-S bonds are stronger (bond length $\sim$ 2.37\AA) than the K-S bonds (bond-length $\sim$ 3.31\AA) in the AFM state.
-The relaxed lattice parameters in nonmagnetic (NM), ferromagnetic (FM), and AFM configurations are listed in Table~\ref{tab1}.
-The ground state bond lengths and lattice constants for the in-plane AFM phase in the bulk are consistent with the experimentally reported values \cite{bronger1990}.
-Importantly, we find that the volume of the bulk unit cell with the magnetic configurations is larger than that of the nonmagnetic configuration by $\sim 10$\% (Table~\ref{tab1}).
-This phenomenon is known as the magneto-volume effect\cite{takahashi2013spin}.
-It manifests in the temperature-dependent thermal expansion experiments on magnetic systems.
-A discontinuity in the thermal expansion coefficient can give an estimate of the ordering temperature along with other relevant properties \cite{ran2016phase}.
+The crystal structure is layered, with the individual K$_2$CoS$_2$ layers extended in the $xy$ plane (see Fig.~\ref{fig1}(a)) and held together by weak inter-plane van der Waals forces.
+Magnetism originates from Co atoms which form an edge-sharing tetrahedral arrangement as seen in Fig.~\ref{fig1}(a).
+In the AFM state, we find the Co-S bonds (bond length $\sim$ 2.37\AA) to be stronger than the K-S bonds (bond-length $\sim$ 3.31\AA).
+The relaxed lattice parameters in the nonmagnetic (NM), ferromagnetic (FM), and AFM configurations are listed in Table~\ref{tab11}.
+Our theoretically predicted ground-state bond lengths and lattice constants for the bulk AFM phase are consistent with the corresponding experimental values \cite{bronger1990}.
+Interestingly, we find the volume of the bulk unit cell for magnetic configurations to be larger than for the nonmagnetic case by $\sim 10$\% (Table~\ref{tab11}).
+This magneto-volume effect\cite{takahashi2013spin} can be used to obtain an estimate of the magnetic ordering temperature \cite{ran2016phase}.

-Based on our GGA+$U$ calculations (see Appendix~\ref{AppendixA} for details), the ground state of bulk K$_2$CoS$_2$ displays an in-plane AFM ordering of the Co magnetic moments.
-Notably, to identify the magnetic easy axis, we include the spin-orbit coupling (SOC) and compute the energies for three magnetic moment orientations where Co spins are aligned along $x$, $y$, or $z$ axis for both the AFM and FM configurations.
-We find that the energy is minimum when the moments are aligned along the Co-Co chain ($y$ direction, perpendicular to the largest lattice vector) in an AFM configuration.
-These results are consistent with the observed magnetic configuration in neutron diffraction experiments\cite{bronger1990}.
-Furthermore, the computed magnetic moment of Co atoms is $\sim$2.5 $\mu_B$ which is in agreement with the experimentally reported value of 2.5 $\mu_B$ \cite{bronger1990}.
+Our GGA+$U$-based ground state of bulk K$_2$CoS$_2$ displays an in-plane AFM ordering of the Co magnetic moments, see Appendices~\ref{hubbard} and \ref{energy} for details.
+In order to identify the magnetic easy axis, we have computed total energies including spin-orbit coupling (SOC) for the AFM and FM configurations in which Co spins are aligned along the $x$, $y$, or the $z$ axis.
+The energy is found to be minimum when the moments are aligned antiferromagnetically along the Co chains ($y$ direction in Fig. \ref{fig1}(a)).
+These results are consistent with the magnetic configuration observed in neutron diffraction experiments\cite{bronger1990}.
+The computed magnetic moment of Co atoms is $\sim$2.5 $\mu_B$, which is in agreement with the experimentally reported value of 2.5 $\mu_B$ \cite{bronger1990}.